 Play with your phone

-If you miss how it feels to have a smoke or a lighter in your hand, play with your phone instead.
+If you miss how it feels to have a smoke or a vape in your hand, play with your phone instead.
 Have some fun on Snapchat, post a selfie on Instagram or Tweet the funny thing your friend just said.
-Anything to keep your hands moving!
+Anything to keep your hands occupied.

 Find a non-smoker and hang on to them